-The portion of the net proceeds of the sale of the 2002 Series D Bonds remaining after the funding of the Escrow Agreement will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized by the Legislature or to the payment of bond anticipation notes previously issued for such purposes, or to reimburse the state treasury for expenditures previously made pursuant to such laws.
-Any accrued interest payable upon original delivery of the 2002 Series D Bonds will be credited ratably to the funds from which debt service on the 2002 Series D Bonds is paid and will be used to pay interest on the 2002 Series D Bonds.
-Any premium received by the Commonwealth upon original delivery of the 2002 Series D Bonds will be treated as net proceeds of the issue except to the extent that the State Treasurer may determine to apply all or a portion of such net premium to the costs of issuance thereof and other financing costs related thereto or to the payment of the principal of or sinking fund installments with respect to the 2002 Series D Bonds.
+The Bonds are being issued pursuant to the provisions of Section 49 of Chapter 29 of the Massachusetts General Laws and bond authorizations contained in various special laws enacted by the Legislature.
+The net proceeds of the sale of the Bonds will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized pursuant to such special laws or to reimburse the state treasury for expenditures previously made pursuant to such laws.
+Any accrued interest payable upon original delivery of the Bonds will be credited ratably to the funds from which debt service on the Bonds is paid and will be used to pay interest on the Bonds.
+Any premium received by the Commonwealth upon original delivery of the Bonds will be treated as net proceeds of the issue except to the extent that the State Treasurer may determine to apply all or a portion of such premium to the costs of issuance thereof and other financing costs related thereto or to the payment of the principal of or sinking fund installments with respect to the Bonds.

-The purposes for which the 2002 Series D Bonds will be issued have been authorized by the legislature under various bond authorizations.
-The portion of the net proceeds remaining after the funding of the Escrow Agreement will be used to finance or reimburse the Commonwealth for a variety of capital expenditures that are included within the current five-year capital spending plan established by the Executive Office for Administration and Finance.
+The purposes for which the Bonds will be issued have been authorized by the Legislature under various bond authorizations.
+A portion of the proceeds are expected to be used, pursuant to "forward funding" legislation enacted as part of the Commonwealth's fiscal 2000 budget to restructure the financial operations of the Massachusetts Bay Transportation Authority (MBTA), to reimburse the Commonwealth for a portion of the transfer from the Commonwealth's highway capital projects fund required by the "forward funding" legislation.
+[The unamortized balance of this transfer, which totals approximately \$285.3 million in payments previously made to the MBTA with respect to MBTA operating costs, is expected to be financed through the issuance of the Bonds.]
+See Appendix A - "Commonwealth Information Statement" under the heading "FINANCIAL RESULTS - Massachusetts Bay Transportation Authority - Financial Restructuring."
+The balance of the proceeds will be used to finance or reimburse the Commonwealth for a variety of capital expenditures that are included within the current five-year capital spending plan established by the Executive Office for Administration and Finance.
 The plan, which is an administrative guideline and is subject to amendment at any time, sets forth capital spending allocations over the next five fiscal years and establishes annual capital spending limits.
-See the March Information Statement and the Supplement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES."
+See Appendix A - "Commonwealth Information Statement" under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES."